Alessio Zaccone: Career and research

 In 2020 he discovered and mathematically predicted that the low-frequency shear modulus of confined liquids scales with inverse cubic power of the confinement size.

 In 2017 he was listed as one of the 37 most influential researchers worldwide (with less than 10–12 years of independent career) by the journal Industrial & Engineering Chemistry Research published by the American Chemical Society.
 In 2020 he was listed among the Emerging Leaders by the Journal of Physics published by the Institute of Physics.

-As of August 2020, he has published well over 100 articles in peer-reviewed journals, h-index=30.
+As of October 2023, he has published well over 150 articles in peer-reviewed journals, h-index=40.

+In 2021 he led a team that theoretically predicted and computationally discovered well-defined topological defects as mediators of plasticity in amorphous solids.
+This discovery has been later successfully confirmed independently by a research group led by Wei-Hua Wang and Walter Kob.

 In January 2022 he proposed an approximate solution for the random close packing problem in 2D and 3D, which received multiple comments online.